 Differences between a Dive and a Snorkel Mask

 A dive mask has to have the lowest possible profile so that the least amount of air is trapped inside the mask.
-During snorkeling it is much less of an issue how much air is trapped inside the mask.
+During snorkeling, it is much less of an issue of how much air is trapped inside the mask.

 A snorkel mask can be built to lower standards as it won’t be exposed to the pressure of the water at depths.
 Even if you would get a really cheap snorkel mask and it breaks or leaks then it usually is not a problem.
 You simply lift your head out of the water and either change the mask (if possible) or drain the water.

 If you’re diving this can be a much bigger problem as well as a security hazard.
 You might not be able to quickly surface without endangering your health.
 Therefore, it is much more important to have a dive mask that is built accordingly to be safe and to withstand the high pressure of your environment.

 Many snorkel masks might use lower grade material for the frame or the window.
 It could very well be that the window in a snorkel mask is made from plastic or acryl which is perfectly sufficient during snorkeling.

 The skirt and frame of a snorkel mask often are also made from cheaper silicones or rubber.
 Again, for snorkeling this is sufficient and nothing to be worried about.

 Such a material selection does not work for a dive mask.
 The window on high-quality dive masks is made from tempered glass.
 This is a lot sturdier than plastic and it is shatter-proof.
 In addition, it is also the best material to prevent the mask from fogging up.